AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 One of the ways to set dates is using [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time).

-For example, January 15, 2018 is set as:
+For example, *January 15, 2018* is set as:

 * `1515974400000`

-This sample shows how to use dates in this format when you create a Gantt chart:
+This sample code shows how to use dates in this format when you create a Gantt chart:

 ```
 // create data